Last Updated: April 30, 2024

 Assassination

 On November 22, 1963, Oswald shot and killed John F. Kennedy from the sixth floor of the Texas School Book Depository as Kennedy drove by motorcade through Dallas.
 He later shot and killed Dallas police officer J.D.
 Tippit on the street.
-He was the arrested for the murder of Tippit and soon after charged with the assassination of JFK.
+He was then arrested for the murder of Tippit and soon after charged with the assassination of JFK.
 Oswald denied his involvement in the crime.
 Two days later, Oswald was fatally shot by local nightclub owner Jack Ruby on live television in the basement of Dallas Police Headquarters.
-After an investigation, the Warren Commission concluded in September of 1964 that Oswald had acted alone in his assassination of JFK.
+After an investigation, the Warren Commission concluded in September 1964 that Oswald had acted alone in his assassination of JFK.

 The assassination of JFK still inspires many conspiracy theories today, as a large number of Americans do not fully believe the official version of events that investigators have produced.